ARSALANnam/Dog-Breed-Prediction/README.md

 # Dog-Breed-Predict
-Deep learning–based dog breed classification system built with MobileNetV2 and transfer learning on the Stanford Dogs dataset.
-The model classifies around 120 dog breeds and achieves 67.92% test accuracy using fine‑tuning and data augmentation.
+This project is a deep learning-based dog breed classification system developed using TensorFlow and Keras.
+The model is trained on the Kaggle Dog Breed Identification dataset containing 120 dog breeds and uses Transfer Learning with MobileNetV2 to achieve accurate multi-class image classification.
+Techniques such as data augmentation, fine-tuning, dropout regularization, and learning rate scheduling were applied to improve performance and reduce overfitting.
+The final model achieved approximately 68% test accuracy while remaining efficient enough to run on consumer-grade GPU hardware.

 ## Dataset